hilaryp/Phila-short-a/README.md

 Phila-short-a
 =============

-Work on the coding &amp; analysis of Philadelphia short-a.
+Work on the coding & analysis of Philadelphia short-a.